bdeckard92/dupUT/01-Class-Content/03-JavaScript/01-Activities/02-Iteration-Arrays/README.md

-# Iteration, Arrays
+# Array Iteration

+In this activity, you will use a `for` loop to iterate over an array of zoo animals and log them into the console.

 ## Instructions

-* Refactor the code to use a `for` loop to log the name of each animal in the `zooAnimals` array rather than logging each item individually.
+* Open `index.html` in your IDE and refactor the code to use a `for` loop to log the name of each animal in the `zooAnimals` array, rather than logging each item individually.

 ## Bonus

-What is DRY?
+What is DRY in terms of software development?